sweet-tooth-clojure/frontend/src/sweet_tooth/doc/internals.md

 example, you could create a fully-local dispatcher that simulates remote requests by generating data for the response and using timeouts to simulate request latency.

+Separates the data describing a request from actually performing the request.
+This allows success and failure handlers to be constructed that reference the original request, which can be useful - for example, the request data is used to derive an address for that sync, and that address is used to make the lifecycle state accessible.
+The response handlers are thus able to update the lifecycle, because they have access to the sync's address.

+TODO document the structure of a request, along with possible request methods.